Hon Chio Leong

 Hon Chio Leong (梁瀚昭, born 12 September 2001), also known as Charles Leong, is a racing driver from Macau.
 He is the only local driver to win the Macau Grand Prix twice, albeit in Formula 4 machinery.
-He currently competes in the China Formula 4 Championship as a guest driver, having previously competed in the FIA Formula 3 European Championship.
+He currently competes in Lamborghini Super Trofeo Asia, having previously competed in the FIA Formula 3 European Championship.

-He has participated in his home race four times, winning both the COVID-impacted 2020 edition and 2021 edition for Formula 4 machinery.
+He has participated in his home race six times, winning both the COVID-impacted 2020 edition and 2021 edition for Formula 4 machinery.

 Charles Leong prepared for the 2021 Macau Grand Prix by competing as a guest driver in four FIA F4 China Championship races at the Zhuhai International Circuit held from 24 to 25 October.
 Leong won all four races.